 - You create a new virtual tag named

-that consolidates all three variations from the AWS provider tag. - For each tag value (e.g.,
+environmentthat consolidates all three variations from the AWS provider tag. - For each tag value (e.g.,

-values from the previous tags.
+productionordevelopment), you create a filter that combines theproductionvalues from the previous tags.
 You can then use this new virtual tag within reports.

-virtual tag in their report filters, reducing confusion and keeping reports standardized.
+environment virtual tag in their report filters, reducing confusion and keeping reports standardized.
 This approach helps enforce tagging consistency without you having to further educate your users on which versions of a tag key to use in reports.

 Virtual Tags